What to Expect

 Friday: Again, for all Friday arrivals, all cars must be moved to the parking area after unloading.
 Classes will begin Friday afternoon; there will be an opening ritual that evening, followed by a drum circle.

 Saturday:Classes and workshops continue.
 If you are staying off-site, plan to arrive by 9:00 a.m. each day to avoid missing classes.
 There is a POT-LUCK feast Saturday night; see "meals" below for info.
-We'll top off the day with live music by Mama Gina, drumming, and general revelry.
+We'll top off the day with live music by Mama Gina and the main ritual.

 Sunday:Classes and workshops continue.
 If you are staying off-site, plan to arrive by 9:00 a.m. each day to avoid missing classes.
-Sunday afternoon or early evening we'll have the main ritual.
-We'll close the festival Sunday evening with a Giveaway.
+We'll close the festival Sunday afternoon with a Giveaway.
 Bring an offering for this; it should be something inexpensive, but relatively nice: something you wouldn't mind receiving.
 No one will go away empty-handed.